sam-finestone/segmentation-mtl/README.md

 A future study on this particular MTL project would be to tackle a soft-parameter sharing approach.
 Assumptions were made about the relatedness of the tasks when choosing to use hard-parameter sharing, so it is possible that with an alternative MTL model different results would be seen.
 Furthermore, with more computational resources, more advanced network architectures could be attempted.
 With a larger set of auxiliary tasks, more could be learned about the data and what tasks are most beneficial to image segmentation.

+## Conclusion

+It was set out to evaluate whether a multi-task learning setup would be beneficial and improve the target task of image segmentation of pet breed images.
+The baseline model was found to be the best performing model in regards to image segmentation.
+However, the ablation model with object detection came very close, with a 0.19% difference.
+The ablation model with binary classification performed less well, achieving 4.9% lower dice score than the baseline model.
+It is valuable to note that good performance was also seen on the auxiliary tasks.
+The full MTL model achieved a dice score of 90.21% on image segmentation, as well as high binary classification accuracy and relatively high performance with the object detection task.
+If further work were to be conducted, expanding the network to alternative tasks and a dataset with a wider variety of animals would be of interest.
+Additionally, a deeper investigation into the impact of loss function weighting would be desirable.